 Saudi Arabia’s state TV announced the new moon of Ramadan was spotted Sunday evening.
 Local media in Indonesia, the world’s most populous Muslim country, also said Muslims there would begin fasting Monday, as will Muslims in Singapore, Yemen, Lebanon, Syria, Qatar, Kuwait, Jordan, Egypt, the United Arab Emirates, Afghanistan and the Palestinian territories, among others.

-- Ramadan 2017: When is it and all you need to know about it
+- Ramadan 2018: When is Ramadan, why do Muslims fast all day and all you need to know

 - Ramzan Mubarak: All you need to know about holy month of Ramadan